 Beechtree Golf Course

-R.I.P. – The course was closed on November 7th, 2008 and the property was to be sold and converted into a housing development.
+R.I.P. – The course was closed on November 7th, 2008 and the property was sold and converted into a housing development.

 Firm playing conditions have long played a major role in making golf in the United Kingdomsuch a joy.
 Watching a white golf ball bumble along the ground for 20 or 30 or even 70 yards is a sight to behold.
 In addition, such firm conditions also mean that a slight knob or a few degree slope in the land can play amajor role in determining where a golf ball ends up.

 This message of simplicity and of using the nuances in the topography was snuffed out in American architecture from WWII until the late 1980s because of the rush to use heavy earth moving equipment.
 Man-made hazards in the form of rows of mounds and water hazards became the norm but ultimately such hazards became repetitive and coursestook on a certain sameness, both visually and how they played.
 Courses tried to distinguish themselves by becoming harder and harder, to the pointof ridiculousnessby the mid to late 1980s.

 Tom Doak attempted to help lead the charge back to the ground game and firm playing conditions when he designed the highly original High Pointe in 1988.
 However, its design never had the intended effect on architecture nor did it bring Doak the credit that it should have.
 The reason?
 There was a complete disconnect between how the architect intended the course to play and how the course was presented for play.
 Firm playing conditions were a must the holes to play properly and yet, within ten years of its opening, on the front side alone, holes 3, 4, 6, 7, and 8 had become shadows of how good they could have been because of soft playing conditions.
 The bunker behind the 7th greenbecame a wasted feature and gone was the joy of trying to chase an approach up the ridge in the 8th green.